 Warmer days arriving earlier in the spring and ending later in the fall will extend the duration of the warm growing season in temperate regions.
 In effect, the seasonal temperatures experienced in northern latitudes will resemble the seasonal temperatures of the adjacent southern latitudes, increasing the geographic distribution of warmer environments (Parmesan et al. 1999, Breed et al. 2012).
 Warmer temperatures could shrink the southern distribution of losing populations, reducing their population size.
 Insects that are unable to shift their geographic range of their population or unable to tolerate increasing temperatures in their current environment could be losers.

-Winners could experience a net increase in both population size and geographical distribution with more individuals spread across more geography.
-Winners could also experience a northern shift of their entire geographical distribution with no change in population size.
-In Europe, changes in range distributions have been observed in 35 species of non-migratory butterfly species.
+Winners could experience a net increase in both population size and geographical range with more individuals spread across more geography.
+Winners could also experience a northern shift of their entire geographical range with no change in population size.
+In Europe, changes in ranges have been observed in 35 species of non-migratory butterfly species.
 Of these butterflies, 63% were observed to have a distribution shift northward and 3% were observed to have a distribution shift southward (Parmesan et al. 1999).
 As favorable thermal conditions for winning insects shift farther north and warmer days increase in frequency and duration, the spatial distribution of winning insects could track those favorable temperatures.

 Warmer temperatures for losers could directly reduce their performance by exceeding their thermal breadth.
-Continued temperature increases for these insects could exceed their thermal maximum and eventually cause mortality.
-Winners could have a wider thermal breadth and tolerate warmer temperatures.
+Continued temperature increases for these losing insects could exceed their thermal maximum and eventually cause mortality.
+Winners in contrast could have wider thermal breadths and tolerate warmer temperatures.
 Winners, whose thermal environment is currently below their thermal optimum, could experience increased performance as temperatures increase towards their thermal optimum.
 In a review of the effects of thermal conditions on population fitness (with fitness defined as the intrinsic population growth of r-strategy insects), Deutsch et al. (2008) tracked and compared population size between 38 representative insect species from temperate and tropical latitudes.
 For those representative species across temperate latitudes, the thermal breadth of these insects tended to be wider and the thermal conditions experienced in these locations, on average, tended to be further away from their critical thermal maximum compared to the representative taxa from tropical latitudes (Deutsch et al. 2008).
 In the tropics, environmental temperatures vary little relative to temperatures in temperate regions and insects in tropical regions experience temperatures that tend to be closer to their optimum temperature relative to temperate insects whose environment tends to be cooler than optimum.
 This suggests that tropical insects already live near their thermal limits and thus could quickly become losers as climate warms.

-Seasonal changes in temperature are cyclic and correspondingly can delimit the availability of resources (like host plants for phytophagous insects).
+Seasonal changes in temperature are cyclic and correspondingly can delimit the availability of resources, like host plants for phytophagous insects.
 For plants and animals alike, temperature has a strong influence on their growth and performance, but daily temperatures can fluctuate from year to year.
 Being able to reliably predict seasonal changes is probably one of the most important challenges all organisms encounter.